BadisLaffet1/BadisLaffet1/README.md

 <!-- Collaboration -->
 ## 💞️ I’m looking to collaborate on...
 - Open-source projects related to cloud computing and DevOps.
-- Collaborative initiatives to promote cloud best practices and knowledge sharing.
 - Web developing using both client and server frameworks

 <!-- Contact Information -->